Vital-Fernandez/gumath/doc/gumath/index.rst

 Mathematical operations
 =======================

 The gumath functions provide a python wrapper for the libgumath library.
-The sine operation is currently the only one available.
+The operations currently available are sine and cosine.

 Trigonometry functions
 ----------------------